BrunoFBK/ShipVR-HudFix/README.md

 # Important Information For VR

-You must run the game window in a 4:3 aspect ratio.
+-You must run the game window in a 4:3 aspect ratio.

-You must have MSAA disabled.
+-You must have MSAA disabled.

-You must leave Internal Resolution at 100%.
+-You must leave Internal Resolution at 100%.

-You must not toggle "Enable advanced settings."
+-You must not toggle "Enable advanced settings" while playing.

 To set the window size up for a larger resolution: